Fact Sheet for Retirees 401(a) Non-Medicare

 When you or your covered dependent turns 65 or becomes Medicare eligible

 When you become Medicare eligible (typically when turning 65), your retiree medical and dental coverage for all covered persons will end the last day of the month before you turn 65.
-You and your dependents may enroll in an over/under combination plan where you will have CU Health Plan – Medicare and your dependent(s) will have CU Health Plan – High Deductible or you may choose the Alternate Medicare Payment.
+You then may enroll in CU Health Plan - Medicare.
+If you have dependents who are not Medicare-eligible, you and your dependents may enroll in an over/under combination plan where you will have CU Health Plan – Medicare and your dependent(s) will have CU Health Plan – High Deductible or you may choose the Alternate Medicare Payment.
 Call Employee Services’ Benefits Administration within 31 days of this qualifying life event to enroll.

 If your dependent becomes Medicare eligible (typically when turning 65), before you, the retiree, the dependent’s coverage will end the last day of the month before he/she turns 65.
 You, the retiree, may elect to continue in your current plan or enroll in the over/under combination plan, where your dependent has CU Health Plan – Medicare and you have CU Health Plan – High Deductible.
 Call Employee Services' Benefits Administration within 31 days of this qualifying life event.
 The Alternate Medicare Payment is not available until you become Medicare eligible.